spinradd/Tracking-and-Trending/README.md

 # Tracking and Trending
 A VBA application designed to optimize input and analysis of facilities or otherwise categorical data.
 Optimal for maintenance for daily improvement (MDI) practices.

+This README.md functions as a compact overview of the application.
+A more detailed documentation, (with images) exists inside the repository as a .docx file.

 ## Purpose
 This file is designed to help input, maintain, and interpret MDI data.
 Data validation macros and user-forms help maintain data integrity and consistency.
 Data analysis macros can create calendars, reports, tables, and graphs.